-Pros and Cons of Prenatal Paternity Testing
+Pros and Cons of Prenatal Paternity DNA Testing: Is It Safe, Accurate, and Right for You?

 Pros:

-Can detect genetic conditions alongside paternity.
+Can also detect some genetic and chromosomal conditions

 Cons:

-Invasive procedure with a small risk of miscarriage (0.5%–1%).
+Invasive procedure carries a 0.5–1% miscarriage risk

 2. Amniocentesis